 We enjoyed a lobster supper accompanied with a beautiful sunset over the sea last night, when we ate supper at Ben Tunnicliffe’s new restaurant at Sennen Beach

 It was a significant birthday for Charles and I was thrilled when he choose Ben’s because we used to enjoy his cooking at the Michelin starred Abby restaurant in Penzance (We had fewer horses then!) many years ago.

 A drive to Sennen

-We set out with plenty of time to allow our old Land Rover to chug gamely along the winding road beyond Penzance leading to Land’ End, in the last of the day’s sunshine and as we drove we watched the farmers at work in the fields, harvesting the second crop of silage along the way.
+We set out with plenty of time to allow our old Land Rover to chug gamely along the winding road beyond Penzance leading to Land’ End.
+We drove in the last of the day’s sunshine and we watched the farmers at work in the fields, harvesting the second crop of silage along the way.

 The road turns steeply down into Sennen and the first car park on the bend at the bottom took a little bit of negotiation, as the Land Rover doesn’t have the best of steering locks but with a short wrestle we slipped in to find a parking spot, probably just vacated by a beach goer.
 The diehard surfers were still bobbing out sea to even as the little girls carried their buckets and spades back to sandy cars.

 The restaurant has wonderful deck perched just above the beach and it was packed with early diners, sitting in the comfortable sofas.
 However, we had booked a table inside as we hadn’t realise how lovely the evening would be.
 As it happened, our table was in a pool of sunshine beside the open French doors, with a view to die for out into the ocean, so we were very nearly outside.